JMakoti/bursaconnect/README.md

 **Special thanks to:**

 * **SecretStartups** – for organizing and inspiring innovation through the challenge.
 * **Tech Hut** – for providing mentorship, technical support, and resources that guided the development of BursaryConnect.

----

-Would you like me to add a **“Future Enhancements”** section next (e.g., eCitizen integration, AI-based eligibility matching, digital disbursement tracking)?
-It would make this overview look ready for pitching or funding.